-Rewards Details: Capital One Savor offers 3% cash back on dining out, 2% cash back at grocery stores, and 1% cash back on all other purchases.
+Rewards Details: Capital One Savor offers 3% cash back on dining and entertainment, 2% cash back at grocery stores, and 1% cash back on all other purchases.

 Note: It’s important to remember that interest rates, fees and terms for credit cards, loans and other financial products frequently change.
 As a result, rates, fees and terms for credit cards, loans and other financial products cited in these articles may have changed since the date of publication.
 Please be sure to verify current rates, fees and terms with credit card issuers, banks or other financial institutions directly.